-These services are designed to make communication easier for different people.
+These services are designed to make communication easier for customers with accessibility needs.
 If you want to know more, you can contact our dedicated Accessibility team.

 If you need emergency assistance in the UK you can send an SMS to 999.
 The text will then be converted and passed to the appropriate emergency service.

 You’ll need to register your phone by texting the word ‘register’ to 999 before using this service.
 You should then receive SMS messages about the service.
 Check out the EmergencySMS page for more information on how to register.

 It's important to remember that from time to time things don't go according to plan.
-In exceptional circumstances this service may not be available and until you get a reply to your emergency message you should try to use other ways to contact the Emergency Services.
+In exceptional circumstances, this service may not be available.
+So, until you get a reply to your emergency message, you should try other ways to contact the Emergency Services.
 Dial 18000 instead of 999 if you are a Relay UK user and using a textphone.
 Or simply tap the 999 button on the Relay UK app and confirm that you want to make an emergency call.
-You could also ask a neighbour, friend or passer-by to dial 999 – please see below for more information on text relay.
+You could also ask a neighbour, friend or passer-by to dial 999.
+Read more about Relay UK further down this page.

 We offer a free directory enquiries phone service to our disabled customers on 195.
 Before you can use it, you’ll need to register for Three’s Accessibility services and the 195 directory enquiries service by contacting us.

 You won't be charged for calling 195 and you can ask for multiple searches for UK residential and business listings.
-If you ask the operator to connect you, once you're connected, your call will be charged at the standard rate for your price plan, or come out of your allowance.
+If you ask the operator to connect you, once connected, your call will be charged at the standard rate for your price plan.
+Or it'll come out of your allowance.
 This applies if you’re a Pay As You Go customer with an Add-on too.

 InterpretersLive! - the video relay service.